How to Make Small Talk for Salespeople (Questions + Examples)

 You don’t have to fear small talk!

 What other ways do you recommend for how to make small talk?
-Leave your thoughts in the comments below!
+Connect with me on LinkedIn and let me know!

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!